sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 It is easy to add your own DSL types and mapping to database and Java types.
 See [Developer's Guide](/documentation/developers-guide.html).
 Sculptor supports [Joda Time](http://joda-time.sourceforge.net/) instead of the Java date and time classes.
 It is also described in the [Developer's Guide](/documentation/developers-guide.html#joda) how to activate Joda Time.

 To distinguish references from simple attributes, declarations of references starts with a `-`.
 In the same way as in other places you must also use an @ in front of the declaration when referring to a Domain Object.
 When the relation is one-to-many or many-to-many you define a collection as the type of the reference.
-Bidirectional associations are defined with the opposite `` syntax.
+Bidirectional associations are defined with the opposite `<->` syntax.

 ~~~
 Entity PhysicalMedia {
     String status
     String location
-    - @Library library  media
+    - @Library library <-> media
-    - Set media  physicalMedia
+    - Set<@Media> media <-> physicalMedia
 }
 ~~~

 There is an [alternative notation](#alternative-notation) for references and bidirectional.
-Instead of `-` you can use `reference` and instead of `` you can use `opposite`.
+Instead of `-` you can use `reference` and instead of `<->` you can use `opposite`.

 ### Collections